Lessepsian migration: Panama

 A small number of species have used the Panama Canal to move from the Atlantic Ocean to the Pacific Ocean, and vice versa.
 Six species of Atlantic fish were recorded on the Pacific side of the canal, and three species of Pacific fish were found on the Atlantic side of the canal.
-The Atlantic fish included Lupinoblennius dispar, Hypleurochilus aequipinnis, Barbulifer ceuthoecus, Oostethus lineatus, Lophogobius cyprinoides and Omobranchus punctatus, while the Pacific species moving to the Atlantic included Gnathanodon speciosus.
+The Atlantic fish included Lupinoblennius dispar, Hypleurochilus aequipinnis, Barbulifer ceuthoecus, Oostethus lineatus and Lophogobius cyprinoides, while the Pacific species moving to the Atlantic included Gnathanodon speciosus.
 The Gatun Lake's freshwater environment forms a barrier to the interchange of marine species.